xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/client.md

     * `server.rootPath` - rest context (relative to app context)
     * `server.adminContextPath` - admin context

     By default, all contexts are "/".

-    ClientSupport povides access to resolved configuration with:
+    ClientSupport provides access to resolved configuration with:

     ```java
     client.getPort()        // app port (8080)